 According to the Glenwood Springs Post Independent, the developer’s downfall was a “well-organized campaign” by neighbors.
 Vail businessman Greg Amsden told the newspaper that the investment group chose not to challenge the decision or submit a new development plan.

-This online listing indicates that the Hunt Ranch includes 238 acres of irrigated hay and alfalfa as well as spectacular views of Mt.
-Sopris and surrounding ridgelines.
+Hunt Ranch includes 238 acres of irrigated hay and alfalfa as well as spectacular views of Mount Sopris and surrounding ridgelines.
 The ranch sits 2.4 miles off Highway 82 and approximately 25 minutes from Aspen.
 The property has a water decree for 93 homes plus 155 acres of crop irrigation.
 Full studies including topo survey, soils, wildlife, & environmental.